ahigerd/galosh/doc/profiles-triggers.md

     * _For example, `ax*b` will match `ab`, `axb`, `axxb`, and so on._
 * `+`: Matches one or more copies of the previous character.
     * _For example, `ax+b` will match `axb` and `axxb`, but not `ab`._
-* `?`: Matches zero or one of the previous character.
+* `?`: Makes the previous character optional.
     * _For example, `ax?b` will match `ab` and `axb`, but not `axxb`._
 * `\`: Matches the next character exactly instead of treating it as special.
+(This is also called "escaping" the character.)
     * _For example, `a\.c` will match `a.c`, but not `abc`._
 * `(`...`)`: Parentheses create a capturing group that can be used in the command.
 See below for more information.
     * _For example, `(.+) says` will match `Mukashi says` and `Tspil says`, capturing `Mukashi` and `Tspil` respectively._